BforBen/front-template/index.md

     <h1>{{ site.title }}</h1>
 </div>

+This packages contains
+ - _Layout.cshtml
+ - Error.cshtml

+ These files should not amended directly.
+They can be configured and modified using the following options.

 ## Layout configuration

 The following options can be set via `ViewData` typically in the _ViewStart.cshtml file: